NPE Runn Review

 A: I’m not sure, YOU tell me.
 Here are your choices

-• Watches that use accelerometers on your wrist can be woefully inaccurate, even the latest, greatest Garmin Fenix 7.
+- Watches that use accelerometers on your wrist can be woefully inaccurate, even on flagship models such as the Garmin Fenix 7.

 To have the treadmill-based speed mimic your outdoor speed is even more complex; for starters, just consider the incline, air resistance and energy return from the surface. ie a positive gradient and a bouncy surface will all make you slower, yet a lack of oncoming wind will make you faster.